river-live/examples/comments-react/README.md

 ## start the app

-To start the app, from the root, type
+To start the app, from the root, type:

 ```
 npm start